mcgizzle/oh-migrations/README.md

     // It decodes a UserV2 as it is the latest available and then migrates it to UserV3 DecodeAndMigrate[User].from[String, _1, _3]("{ json value for example}") shouldBe Some(UserV3(Name("Decoded By UserV2")))

-    // This functionality can be easily interoped with Circe using oh-migrations-circe
+    // This functionality can be easily interoped with circe using oh-migrations-circe

     import io.circe._
     import io.circe.generic.auto._